Ice661290/SolarSystemSimulation/README.md

      <a href="https://code.visualstudio.com/"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/vscode/vscode-original.svg" width="100" height="100">

-### ทฤษฎีที่เกี่ยวข้อง (Theory)
+### Related Theories
-* **Computer Graphics Transformations:** การใช้ Matrix Transformation ในการจัดการตำแหน่ง, การหมุน, และขนาดของวัตถุ 3 มิติใน Scene
+* **Computer Graphics Transformations:** Using Matrix Transformations to manage the position, rotation, and scale of 3D objects within the scene.
-* **Hierarchical Modeling:** การจัดลำดับชั้นของวัตถุ เพื่อให้ดาวเคราะห์โคจรรอบดวงอาทิตย์ไปพร้อมกัน
+* **Hierarchical Modeling:** Structuring the object hierarchy to ensure planets and their moons orbit correctly and simultaneously.
-* **Lighting & Shading:** การใช้ Point Light เพื่อจำลองแหล่งกำเนิดแสงจากดวงอาทิตย์
+* **Lighting & Shading:** Implementing a Point Light to simulate the sun as the central light source.
-* **Kepler’s Laws of Planetary Motion:**  การประยุกต์ใช้กฎของเคปเลอร์ในการคำนวณความเร็วและระยะห่างของวงโคจร
+* **Kepler’s Laws of Planetary Motion:**  Applying Kepler's laws to calculate realistic orbital speeds and distances for each planet.

 ### UI Design
-* ออกแบบหน้าจอ HUD แสดงชื่อดาวเคราะห์และสามารถกดปุ่มเพื่อไป/กลับหน้านั้น
+* Designing a HUD (Heads-Up Display) to show planet names, featuring interactive buttons that allow users to navigate to and from specific planet views.

 ---